 - If a function returns something, needs to be specified in it’s signature. like

-statement can be omitted if name is specified after returns keyword.
-Below code is perfectly returns though there’s noreturn
+function myFunc returns (uint).
+For functions returning nothing, don’t specify thereturnskeyword and type, something likereturns (void)isn’t valid in solidity. returnstatement can be omitted if name is specified after returns keyword.
+Below code is perfectly returns though there’s noreturnstatement.

 function assigned()